-The Global Grain Seed Market is consolidated with the top five companies occupying almost 50% of the market share.
-With the merger of Dow Agrosciences and DuPont and the subsequent formation of Corteva Agriscience as the company engaged in the merged entity's agricultural business, and the acquisition of Monsanto Company by Bayer Cropscience has further consolidated the industry.
-Other major regional players occupy smaller shares and there is also a huge presence of smaller seed companies occupying major local markets in countries such as India and China.
+The grain seed market is consolidated with the top five companies occupying almost 50% of the market share.
+The merger of Dow Agrosciences and DuPont and the subsequent formation of Corteva Agriscience as the company engaged in the merged entity's agricultural business and the acquisition of Monsanto Company by Bayer CropScience has further consolidated the industry.
+Other major regional players occupy smaller shares, and there is also a massive presence of smaller seed companies holding major local markets in countries, such as India and China.

 1.1 Study Assumptions

 1.2 Scope of the Study

 4.3 Market Restraints